Your browser is not supported or outdated so some features of the site might not be available.

 60 Hz

-The Samsung Q80B has an optional backlight strobing feature to reduce persistence blur, commonly known as black frame insertion.
-You can make it flicker at either 60Hz or 120Hz, depending on the frame rate of your content, but it creates image duplication.
-Keep in mind that the BFI score is based on its flicker frequency, not its performance.
+This TV has an optional backlight strobing feature to reduce persistence blur, commonly known as black frame insertion.
+You can make it flicker at either 60Hz or 120Hz, but it creates image duplication.

 Motion